ejkani/dotnet-oauth2-obo-flow/README.md

   # NOTE:
   # Should not expose secrets like this in a real environment,
   # but doing it simple in this demo
-  $global:apiAppSecret = az ad app credential reset --id $apiAppObjectId --credential-description "Demo secret" --append --query "password" --output tsv
+  $global:apiAppSecret = $(az ad app credential reset --id $apiAppObjectId --credential-description "Demo secret" --append --query "password" --output tsv)
 }

 createApiAppRegistration